szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - **Hardiness:** The warrior is concentrating on defending, bearing blows and the pain, to survive the punishment inflicted upon them, using their training and experience.
 - **Resist Magic:** Same as Hardiness.
 This one I find harder to rationalize in an earthly way, but regardless, it's a warrior-borne ability, so I see no need to effectively consider it magical.

-**Component 2160:** Make Quivering Palm slightly more powerful at high levels
+### Make Quivering Palm slightly more powerful at high levels (2160)

 I really dislike things that scale poorly or not at all.
 This makes Quivering Palm saving throw penalty improve to -1 at level 16 and to -2 at level 24.
 Additionally, the effect lasts 7 seconds, up from 5 seconds, to give more leeway.

-**Component 2170:** Make the THAC0 progression of Thieves and Bards better and more streamlined
+### Make the THAC0 progression of Thieves and Bards better and more streamlined (2170)

 Among many of the manifestations of the Baldur's Gate series' undying hatred for thieves and bards is that their THAC0 sucks.
 A LOT.
 Barely better than wizards.
 This improves the progression such that it can reach 6, like clerics.
 The progression per level follows this sequence: 20-19-19-18-17-17-16-15-15-14-13-13-12-11-11-10-9-9-8-7-7-6.

 This component will update the THAC0 of Bards, Thieves and Mage/Thieves in the game depending on their level, but only if it's not better already.

-**Component 2171** Fix Swashbuckler's incorrect THAC0 when Thief THAC0 improvement is installed (only use if no Swashbuckler overhaul is installed!)
+### Make vanilla Swashbuckler THAC0 consistent Thief THAC0 improvement is installed (2171)

 Normally, vanilla Swashbuckler gets to a THAC0 level of 2, because every 5 levels, it gets a +1 bonus to both THAC0 and damage inflicted.
 This hinges on the assumption that the maximum THAC0 attainable is 10.
 Changing the maximum THAC0 improvement to 6 means they would achieve, inappropriately, -2 **base** THAC0.
 This component addresses this inconsistency.
 If other mods that overhaul the swashbuckler exist, you may request compatibility, as long as this causes actual problems (likely will if they expect normal THAC0 progression).

-**Component 2190:** Make Poison Weapon improve a couple of times more every 4 levels (level 17, and 21)
+### Make Poison Weapon improve a couple of times more every 4 levels (2190)

 This makes Poison Weapon more powerful and reliable at high levels.
 At level 17, the save penalty improves to -3, lasts for 27 seconds, and the immediate poison damage increases to 8.
 At level 21, the save penalty improves to -4, lasts for 30 seconds, and the immediate poison damage increases to 10.

-**Component 2200:** Allow Blackguards to perform backstabs as if they had a 2x backstab multiplier
+### Allow Blackguards to perform backstabs as if they had a 2x backstab multiplier (2200)

 Self-explanatory.
 It will also patch any blackguards in the game such that they are guaranteed to be able to backstab, if they possess an eligible weapon and somehow can go invisible and attack (yes, there is one).

-**Component 3500:** Make Shadowstep impossible to use while in the Shadow Plane
+### Make Shadowstep impossible to use while in the Shadow Plane (3500)

 This seems more a bugfix than a tweak, but it bothers me, and it's not tackled anywhere else so here it is.
 No one can cast Shadowstep during those sequences, since those abilities rely on a brief plane shift to the Prime's parallel plane: the Plane of Shadow.
 This needs to be patched manually, and only Rasaad's ToB quest areas and Lava's Shades of the Sword Coast Gnoll Stronghold variant are affected.
 This is compatible with my Shadowdancer overhaul.

-**Component 2230:** Make RR's Crippling strike no longer able to increase Strength; instead it reduces STR to half its current value
+### Make RR's Crippling strike no longer able to increase Strength (2230)

 RR's implementation of Crippling Strike can actually increase Strength if dealing with something that has 9 strength or less, and the lower the strength, the less benefit you get.
 I changed this by making it instead reduce the strength by half its current value, which allows it to generally stay relevant no matter what you face.

-**Component 2231:** Give Dragon Disciples (Red) automatic access to all fire-based wizard spells and optionally increase fire damage by 5%
+### Give Dragon Disciples direct access to all fire wizard spells and increase fire damage by 5% (2231)

 This component gives Red Dragon Disciples access to all fire-based wizard spells by default and a fire damage bonus of 5%.
 The latter is optional and can be disabled in the configuration file (the percentage bonus can also be configured).
 It will patch any dragon disciples that may exist in the game, adding these spells and bonus to them.

 **Warning**: the spell selection when creating the dragon disciple **WILL NOT** tell you that the spells are available already or otherwise offer any feedback.
 Just make sure if you use this component that you know that the spells are available already, so pick different spells during character creation.

-**Component 2232** Make Called Shot directly increase ranged weapon damage, instead of adding 2 damage after the initial hit
+### Make Called Shot directly increase ranged weapon damage (2231)

-Self-explanatory.
 Generally speaking, it's more powerful to directly increase the base damage because it will count towards a critical hit multiplier.

-**Component 2260:** Make Blades, Skalds, and Swashbucklers and Priest of Tempus get more warrior-type benefits
+### Make Blades, Skalds, and Swashbucklers and Priest of Tempus get more warrior-type benefits (2260)

 This will give these kits an edge, as they are more martially inclined.
 I recommend also using the THAC0 improvement component for bards (swashbucklers don't need it, but if you want to benefit other thieves, you should too).